 A son worked for decades on the family farm, based on repeated promises he would inherit it.
 When the will excluded him, he took legal action.
 The Court found that a clear assurance had been made, and he had relied on it to his detriment.
 He was awarded a substantial interest in the farm.

 This case involved two siblings in a farming family.
 One had stayed on and worked the land full-time for over 30 years after being told repeatedly that “the farm will be yours.”
-When the will left the land equally between both siblings, the Court stepped in.
+When the land was left equally between both siblings, the Court stepped in.
 The judge ruled that the promises, sacrifices, and reliance were enough to justify giving the claimant sole ownership of key farm assets, rather than simply a share.
 This case reinforces that equal is not always fair when someone has given up decades of opportunity based on a promise.

 Cleave & Anor v Cleave (2024)

 In this case, the claimants (son and daughter-in-law) had made substantial contributions to the property and relied on assurances that they would have an interest in it.
 When the relationship between the parties broke down, the mother denied any such interest.
-The Court found in favour of the son and daughter in law, holding that the mother’s conduct gave rise to a reasonable expectation of rights in the property, and that it would be unconscionable to deny those rights.
+The Court found in favour of the son and daughter-in-law, holding that the mother’s conduct gave rise to a reasonable expectation of rights in the property, and that it would be unconscionable to deny those rights.

 What can you do?